Getting Started with Hugo and Deploying to Netlify

 In this tutorial, I’d show you how to build your first Hugo site and deploy to Netlify.
 Let’s roll :)

 Hugo is the fastest tool of its kind.
 At <1 ms per page, the average site builds in less than a second.
-Watch a video here to see how fast Hugo is
+Watch this video here to see how fast Hugo is

 Hugo supports unlimited content types, taxonomies, menus, dynamic API-driven content, and more, all without plugins.